ryansheehy0/Cheat_Sheets/git.md

 1. `eval "$(ssh-agent -s)"`
     - Starts the ssh-agent on your computer which makes it so that you don't have to re-enter you password each time you use git.
     - The `eval` command evaluates the output of `ssh-agent -s` and sets the necessary environment variables in the current shell session.
-    - * This command needs to be run for each new terminal session!
 1. inside file ~/.ssh/config
     ```
     Host *